 - Evaluation Fees: Traders pay to take challenges that test their skills.
 These fees are the largest revenue source, as most traders fail and often retry, paying again.

-- Profit Splits: Firms take a percentage (e.g., 20%) of traders' profits, though this is a smaller income source compared to fees.
+- Profit Splits: Firms take a percentage (e.g., 20%) of traders' profits, though this is often a smaller income source compared to fees.

-- Broker Partnerships: Firms earn commissions or markups from brokers based on trading volume.
+- Broker Partnerships: Firms may earn commissions or markups from brokers based on trading volume.

 The Dark Truth About Prop Firms: How They Profit Off Your Losses!